 Helen manages to kill a few early humans, but before she can finish the job she is ultimately killed by a Raptor that follows her and Danny through the anomaly and knocks her off a cliff.

-Unfortunately Danny is ultimately trapped in this time period as he is unable to reach the anomaly in time before it closes.
+Unfortunately Danny is ultimately trapped in this time period as he is unable to reach the anomaly before it closes.

 In the year they have been away the ARC has changed.
 Matt Anderson has taken over Danny’s position as team leader, whilst among the teams new and expanded roster include Jess Parker a co-ordinator for the team and Philip Burton an entrepreneur who is funding the ARC in a public/private partnership with the government.

 Ethan manages to escaped the ARC and flees through another anomaly and Danny in order to prevent him from harming more people follows after him.
-Danny however before he leaves warns both Matt and Emily that Burton cannot be trusted.
+Before he leaves however, Danny warns both Matt and Emily that Burton cannot be trusted.
 Danny discovered on Helen’s corpse several documents she had with her that had Burton’s name on them.

 Unfortunately Burton realises what Helen’s true motives where and how deadly his experiment is only when its too late.
-Burton sacrifices himself in a vain attempt to stop it, but sadly he fails, but fortunately Matt is able to prevent it from destroying the earth in time and thus prevent the future he saw from unfolding.
+Burton sacrifices himself in a vain attempt to stop it, but sadly he fails.
+Fortunately Matt is finally able to prevent the experiment from destroying the earth in time and erase the future he saw from unfolding.

 The series ends with Matt and Emily becoming a couple, Connor and Abby becoming engaged, the apocalyptic future averted and the general public aware of the anomalies.